WebAssembly / WASI Workloads

 You may have a cluster where not all nodes are able to run Wasm workloads.
 In this case, you would want to constrain the nodes that are able to have Wasm workloads scheduled.

-If you would like to constrain the nodes that will run the Wasm workloads, you can apply a node label selector to the runtime classes, and apply node labels to the cluster nodes you’d like to run the workloads.
+If you would like to constrain the nodes that will run the Wasm workloads, you can apply a node label selector to the runtime classes, then apply node labels to the cluster nodes you’d like to run the workloads.

 ---